 Extortion is a federal crime and can have serious repercussions.
 If you find yourself facing federal criminal charges in California like extortion, reach out to a Los Angeles extortion attorney from Martinian Lawyers today for help.

 Forms of Extortion

-Extortion is a federal crime and can be broken down into three main forms per California law.
+Extortion can be broken down into three main forms per California law.
 Using threats or force to compel another to give up money or property is one of these.
 Another is using the same methods to compel a public officer to corruptly perform a specific official act.
-Extortion can also consist of a public official compelling another to give over something of value by acting with apparent official right, although truly false.
+Extortion can also consist of a public official compelling another to give over something of value by acting with an apparent official right, although truly false.